reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 ### Pair Programming

 Pair programming is highly encouraged, but not required.
 Attendees can find a partner sitting near them.
 If some people are still looking for a partner, the WiMLDS organizer can connect people at the event.
+Most attendees will work in pairs.

 ### Social Media